opentap/opentap/doc/Developer Guide/Appendix A/Readme.md

 ![](appendix_img2.PNG)

-For an example, see `TAP_PATH\SDK Examples\PluginDevelopment\TestSteps\Attributes\EnabledIfAttributeExample.cs`.
+For an example, see `TAP_PATH\Packages\SDK\Examples\PluginDevelopment\TestSteps\Attributes\EnabledIfAttributeExample.cs`.

 ## Flags Attribute
 The **Flags** attribute is a C# attribute used with enumerations.
 This attribute indicates that an enumeration can be treated as a *bit field* (meaning, elements can be combined by bitwise OR operation).
 The enumeration constants must be defined in powers of two (for example 1, 2, 4, …).

-Using the Flags attribute results in a multiple select GUI, as shown below:
+Using the Flags attribute results in a multiple select in the Editor, as shown below:

 ![](appendix_img3.PNG)

 ## FilePath and DirectoryPath Attributes
 The FilePath and DirectoryPath attributes can be used on a string-type property to indicate the string is a file or a folder system path.
-When this attribute is present, the TAP GUI displays a browse button allowing the user to choose a file or folder.
+When this attribute is present, the Editor displays a browse button allowing the user to choose a file or folder.
 These attributes can be used as follows:
 ```csharp
 [FilePath]
 public string MyFilePath { get; set; }
 ```
-This results in the following user control in the GUI:
+This results in the following user control in the Editor:

 ![](appendix_img4.PNG)